dreimark/Moon/_posts/2020-05-15-docker-cheat-sheet.md

 ## managing containers

 Managing containers can be a hassle and quite time consuming without some easy tweaks.
-I also recommend assigning these commands to an alias in your ~/.bashrc making it available and convenient in your home environment and remote ssh shells.
+I also recommend assigning these commands to an alias in your ~/.bashrc making it available and convenient in your home environment and remote shells.

 ### stop containers